Holistic Weight Loss: A Gentle Mind-Body Approach

 Emotional eating is one of the most misunderstood aspects of weight loss.

-This compassionate reframe is explored in
+A deeper exploration of this compassionate reframe is available in

 Emotional Eating Explained: Why We Eat Without Hunger